serverless/cloud/docs/apps/data.md

 ## Setting multiple items

 To set multiple items at the same time, you can specify an `array` of objects that each contain a `key` and `value` as well as any additional meta data (e.g. labels and a `ttl` value) as the first argument of the `set` method.
 You can specify up to 25 items in each request.
-An optional second parameter supports either a boolean of `true` to enable metadata in the response, or an options object like `{ meta: true }`.
+The second parameter must be an options object with the `overwrite` flag set to `true`.
+This is for future compatibility to support batch updates.
+You can also add a `meta: true` flag to return the metadata of your items.

 ```javascript
 let results = await data.set(